sagemath/trac_to_gh/Issue 4169.md

 # Issue 4169: [with spkg and patch, needs review] zn_poly 0.9 and hypellfrob 2.1.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4169

 Original creator: dmharvey